bormaxi8080/osint-timeline/DRAFT.md

 WireTapper is a wireless OSINT tool that passively detects and maps Wi-Fi, Bluetooth, CCTV cameras, vehicles, headphones, TVs, IoT devices, and cell towers, turning nearby radio signals into clear situational intelligence: https://github.com/h9zdev/WireTapper

-ByPassAV.
-This map lists the essential techniques to bypass anti-virus and EDR: https://github.com/matro7sh/BypassAV

 VulnX is an intelligent Bot, Shell can achieve automatic injection, and help researchers detect security vulnerabilities CMS system.
 It can perform a quick CMS security detection, information collection (including sub-domain name, ip address, country information, organizational information and time zone, etc.) and vulnerability scanning: https://github.com/anouarbensaad/vulnx

 MiroMiro.
 Turn any website into your design toolkit.
 Extract colors, fonts, images & animations in one click.
 No more eyeballing.
 No more guessing hex codes: https://miromiro.app/https://miromiro.app/